-The RHS Bridgewater welcome building has won a prestigious RIBA architecture award – North West Building of the Year.
+The Award wins for RHS Bridgewater welcome building has won a prestigious RIBA architecture award – North West Building of the Year.

 This is very well deserved news as it really is a beautiful design, housing a café, gift shop and plant centre.
 The gardens themselves have been hugely popular as the first RHS garden to be created in an urban area.

 I also noticed that there was recent news of the new National Trust ‘skyline’ garden being created on a viaduct in the Castlefield area of Manchester.
 Work begun in March and the garden bridge is due to open this summer.

 Bringing high quality landscape and garden design to formerly industrial cities such as Manchester and Salford is a brilliant way to allow more people to experience contemporary garden design.

 Now the soil is warm and we are past the last frost, gardeners have far better chance at direct sowing seeds into the garden, rather than in the greenhouse or taking over your house with multiple pots.